tytydraco/yessleep/out/A_cryptid_lured_my_little_sister_I_should_have_saved_her_Maybe_I_still_can.md

 “I mean, I know the hockey team.”

 He laughed at me.
 “Are you sure you grew up here?
 You never heard the myth?”
 I shook my head.

-“The most common version is that a woman named “Mother Leeds” was pregnant with her 13^(th) child.
+“The most common version is that a woman named ‘Mother Leeds’ was pregnant with her 13^(th) child.
 She claimed ‘I’m tired of children!
-Let it be a devil!’ …and so, when the child was born, it was a monster that flew out the window.
+Let it be a devil!’ …and so, when the child was born, it was a monster.
+Horrid, winged, it flew out the window into the Pine Barrens.
 For the last hundred years or so, people have all sorts of claims.
 It kills their livestock.
 It feeds on children.
-There have been sightings all over the Pine Barrens over the centuries.
+Over the centuries, there have been sightings across the area.
 People say they see it in the woods, in the sky, outside their windows…”

 I was rolling my eyes until the last phrase.
 “What else do they say?”

 He pulled down a thin book and flipped through the pages.
 “Tons.
 Here’s one.
 John McOwen, 1909.
 Says he woke up in the night to his baby daughter crying.
 He went to her room, when he heard something outside.
-Quote: “sounded like the scratching of a phonograph before the music begins, and yet it also had something of a whistle to it…I looked from the window and was astonished to see a large creature standing on the banks of the canal, looking up in the window.’”
+Quote: ‘sounded like the scratching of a phonograph before the music begins, and yet it also had something of a whistle to it…I looked from the window and was astonished to see a large creature standing on the banks of the canal, looking up into the window.’”

 My heart was racing but my skin felt ice cold.
 “And…what kind of monster is it supposed to be?”